xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 }
 ```

-Both of these are appropriate because the ValueTask is only awaited a single time.
-This is one of the restrictions of ValueTask.
+Both of these are appropriate because the `ValueTask` is only awaited a single time.
+This is one of the restrictions of `ValueTask`.

 ##### WARNING